Single-molecule orientation localization microscopy I: fundamental limits: Optimal methods for estimating the orientation of fluorescent molecules

 In contrast, the family of standard PSFs has weak $B_{xz}$ and $B_{yz}$ basis images, and therefore, their precisions for measuring moments in the $xz$ plane are much worse compared to those of engineered PSFs [\cref{fig:2}(b)].
 We also note that none of the PSFs we evaluate perform close to the best-possible measurement precision.
 Similar observations hold for measuring all second moments simultaneously [\cref{fig:2}(c)]; raPol and $xy$Pol have relatively poor precision, and all methods are significantly worse than the bound.

 Although it is difficult to directly use these FI bounds to guide the design of $\bm{J}$ for optimal precision, it is possible to find sets of optimal excitation polarizations \cite{backer2016enhanced,Blanchard2020} that achieve the best-possible measurement precision by simply counting photons emitted in response to each polarization (\cref{fig:3}).
 For simplicity, we use 9 linearly polarized pumping fields $\{\bm{E}_{x0},$ $\bm{E}_{y0},$ $\bm{E}_{z0},$ $\bm{E}_{x0}\pm\bm{E}_{y0},$ $\bm{E}_{x0}\pm\bm{E}_{z0},$ $\bm{E}_{y0}\pm\bm{E}_{z0}\}$ (parallel to each second-order orientational moment) with 6 independent brightness scaling factors, i.e., \begin{linenomath} \end{linenomath} where $\{i,j\}\in\{x,y,z\}$ and $i\neq j$.
-It is simple to solve for a set of brightness scaling factors $A_i$ and $A_{ij}$ [\cref{fig:3}(a)] such that using this sequence of polarized excitation beams (\cref{eqn:exPols}) achieves the classical bound (\cref{sec:orientation}) for measuring 3D orientation [\cref{fig:3}(b)].
+It is simple to solve for a set of brightness scaling factors $A_i$ and $A_{ij}$ [\cref{fig:3}(a)] such that using this sequence of polarized excitation beams (\cref{eqn:exPols}) achieves the classical performance limit (\cref{sec:orientation}) for measuring the 3D orientation of a molecule wobbling symmetrically around the $\mu_x$ axis [\cref{fig:3}(b)].
 However, this condition cannot satisfy the classical bound in measuring orientation and wobble within the $xy$-plane [\cref{fig:3}(c)] or $yz$-plane [\cref{fig:3}(d)] individually.
 Hence, there exists a trade-off between measuring optimally the in-plane moments versus measuring all 3D moments with maximum precision.